Welcome to Student Support Services

 To be admitted to a kindergarten program that commences in the fall of the year, a child must be five (5) years of age as of August 31.
 However, School Board policy allows for the consideration of Early Entry to Kindergarten, for children residing within Orting School District boundaries, who turn five (5) years as of October 31 of the year of entry.
 After testing, send the Completed and Signed Test Scores Form to the Student Support Services Office on or before August 1.
 There are no exceptions to this date.
-For additional information please view our Early Kinder Information sheet.
-To apply, please fill out the application.
+For information on how to apply, please view our Early Entry to Kinder Information sheet.
+To apply, please have a qualified professional fill out the application.

 The Washington State Governor’s Office of the Education Ombuds (OEO) is an independent state agency that helps to reduce educational opportunity gaps by supporting families, students, educators, and other stakeholders in communities across WA in understanding the K-12 school system and resolving concerns collaboratively.
 OEO services are free and confidential.
 Anyone can contact OEO with a question or concern about school.

 OEO listens, shares information and referrals, and works informally with families, communities, and schools to address concerns so that every student can fully participate and thrive in our state’s public schools.
 OEO provides support in multiple languages and has telephone interpretation available.
 To get help or learn more about what OEO does, please visit our website: https://www.oeo.wa.gov/en; email firstname.lastname@example.org, or call: 1-866-297-2597 (interpretation available).
 (English)